Rimini: Modern history

 In World War II, Rimini suffered sustained Allied aerial bombardment from November 1943 until its liberation on 21 September 1944.
 82% of Rimini's buildings were destroyed, the highest figure among Italian cities with over 50,000 inhabitants.
 Around 55,000 refugees fled to the north, to the hinterland, and to San Marino, where they sheltered in the country's railway tunnels.
 As the Allied frontline approached the city, naval bombardment followed, and remaining citizens hid in makeshift shelters or in caves by the Covignano hill.
 Partisan resistance was also notable in Rimini, with official reports of 400 young people involved in resistance cells.
 On 16 August 1944, three partisans were hanged in Rimini's central square, which would later be renamed in their honour.
 The Battle of Rimini was a major engagement in the Gothic Line.
 Oliver Leese, the British Eighth Army's commander, called the advance to liberate Rimini "one of the hardest battles of the Eighth Army ... comparable to El Alamein, Mareth, and the Gustav Line (Monte Cassino)".
 Within 37 days of the battle, over 10,000 soldiers had died between the Allied and Axis forces.
 For its role in liberating Rimini, the 3rd Greek Mountain Brigade was awarded the honorific title "Rimini Brigade".
 1,939 Allied soldiers, of which 1,413 are British, were buried in the Coriano Ridge War Cemetery in Coriano.
 114 Greek soldiers were buried in a cemetery in Riccione's Fontanelle area, and an Indian cemetery with 618 burials is located on the San Marino Highway.

 Following Rimini's liberation, reconstruction work began, culminating in huge development of the tourist industry in the city.

+In 1956, Bellaria-Igea Marina was separated from Rimini to form a separate comune.

 Geography

-Location

 Rimini is situated at 44°03′00″ north and 12°34′00″ east, along the coast of the Adriatic Sea, at the southeastern edge of Emilia-Romagna, at a short distance from Montefeltro and Marche.
 Rimini extends for 135.71 square km and borders the municipalities of Bellaria-Igea Marina, San Mauro Pascoli, and Santarcangelo di Romagna towards NW, Verucchio and Serravalle, San Marino towards SW, Coriano towards S, and Riccione towards SE.

 Rimini is the main centre of a 50 km coastal conurbation, which extends from Cervia to Gabicce Mare, including the seaside resorts of Cesenatico, Gatteo a Mare, Bellaria-Igea Marina, Riccione, Misano Adriatico and Cattolica.
 The conurbation is a result of urban sprawl as the tourist economy developed along the riviera romagnola.